Irvine Motorcycle Crash at Jamboree Rd & SB I-405 Off-Ramp | GoSuits

 • Caltrans and traffic operations data Check Caltrans QuickMap for incident logs and road condition notes.
 Construction zones, lane closures, or unusual congestion patterns may be relevant to safe speed and driver behavior [14].

-• Medical records and diagnostics Secure emergency department notes, imaging, and specialist evaluations to connect mechanism of injury with the collision.
+• In medical records and diagnoses, securely gather emergency department notes, imaging results, and specialist assessments in order to connect the mechanism of injury with the collision incident.

 • Collision databases Consider statewide collision records through mapping interfaces to contextualize the location’s risk profile and prior crash patterns [7].